danielrriggs/danielrriggs.github.io/content/Yoga Sutra.md

 >The videha and prakritilaya yogis have birth as the cause of asamprajnata samadhi.
 (This is bhavapratyaya asamprajnata samadhi.)

-Usually [[Samadhi]] is attainable through [[Faith]], by courage, [[Memory]] and a higher form of intelligence.
+Usually [[Samadhi]] is attainable through [[Sraddha|Faith]], by courage, [[Memory]] and a higher form of intelligence.
 It is through these different methods, according to the intensity of application and urge, that the student can attain samadhi sooner or later.
 However, we find many people who have practiced nothing reaching the state of samadhi very easily.
 This is because at the time of birth they got all the traces of their past [[Karma]].
 Thus there are examples of persons going beyond the barriers of the lower [[Consciousness]] at a very young age; for example, the great saint Jnaneshwar and, similarly, Ramana Maharshi of Arunachala, who attained [[Samadhi]] when he was in his teens.
 In this sutra, Patanjali says that the two types of yogis, namely, those who are disembodied and those who are merged into [[Prakriti]], can attain [[Asamprajnata]] [[Samadhi]] right from birth.
 They do not have to practice any preliminary stages like [[Dharana]], [[Dhyana]] or [[Vitarka]], [[Vichara]], etc.

 ###### Sutra 1:20: Otherwise, merits needed for asamprajnata samadhi
 Sraddhavlryasmrtisamadhiprajnapurvaka itaresam